-Students are required to have a GCSE Grade C in English Language and made using the UCAS tariff, excluding key skills (i.e. 360 Tariff Points excluding Key
+Students are required to have a GCSE Grade C in English Language and Mathematics (or equivalent).
+The conditional offers that we make to students are made using the UCAS tariff, excluding key skills (i.e. 360 Tariff Points excluding Key Skills).